But International offer probably too good to be true!

 At the time, we enquired with ASIC as to whether there were any general alerts out about this activity.
 There was none, however the following advice was put to us by ASIC.
 (Note: the FIDO website has been replaced with the MoneySmart website.
 The relevant links below have been changed to the updated site.):-

 ASIC also offers the publication called FIDO news that is designed to keep consumers up to date with the latest consumer news and information about scams.
 If you wish to subscribe you can select the ‘Register Now’ link under the “Fido News” heading on the ASIC-FIDO website or accessing the … link (provided).
+This information is no longer available in the ASIC-MoneySmart website, but other aspects of thgeir assistance is referenced and, we believe, still current.

 Due to the unique nature of each enquiry ASIC is not able to provide interpretations or recommendations specific to some enquiries or circumstances.
 If you require further information please seek independent advice through an ASIC registered agent, your accountant or solicitor.”